CannedKilroy/Loan-Prediction/README.md

 ### Next Steps
 ---
-- Try to standardize employee title using regex or NLP
+- Standardize employee title using regex or NLP
+- Standardize loan description given by the borrower using regex or NLP
+- Re-Introduce the geographical features by using 3rd party information such as average or median income for a specified state or zip code
+-

 ### Licensing, Authors, Acknowledgements
 ---